dpa99c/cordova-plugin-gemini-x/README.md

   },
   {
     isUser: true,
+    parts:[
+        {
+            type: 'text',
-    text: 'What about this one?',
+            content: 'What about this one?'
-    imageUris: ['file:///path/to/image/on/device/2.jpg']
+        },
+        {
+            type: 'image',
+            content: {
+            uri: 'file:///path/to/image/on/device/2.jpg',
+            mimeType: 'image/jpeg'
+            }
+        }
+    ]
   },
   {
     isUser: false,